 You received a notification on Facebook from a friend who is sharing a video with you.
-It’s only 5 minutes long; surely I can study after this 5 minutes.
+It’s only 5 minutes long; surely I can study after these 5 minutes.
 5 minutes later, you received a Whatsapp message.
 Ok, I will entertain my friend for 10 minutes and get back to study.
 Another friend hit you up to play a game of DOTA.
 I will play a game, and I will start studying.
 Maybe one more game… Look, it’s time for dinner, study shows that studying on an empty stomach is unproductive.
 After dinner, the vicious cycle repeats… All of us have experienced being distracted while studying.
 Some more often than the others.

 StayFocusd is here to save the day.
+And save your GPA.
 It is a chrome extension, that acts like your mum that warns you: “You can only spend 1 hour on your computer today.”
 You set a time limit to whichever site you want.
 After the period is up, you will be blocked from the site.
 As most of the resources are online for University students, it is essential to install this extension so we will not drift away so easily while surfing the net.

 7. Cite This For Me: Web Citer

 While writing your research papers, you will be required to cite your sources.
 This is to ensure that you do not pull your arguments out of thin air and also to credit the author.
 However, for those not used to citing, it can be quite a tedious task, Here’s where Cite This For Me: Web Citer comes in.
 The extensions simply generate a citation in various formats for you to use.
-No more typing and filling in the blanks on Microsoft Office.

 8. Google Public Data/ Singstats